National Institute of Standards and Technology (NIST), United States Department of Commerce (DoC).

 Review and Selection Process:

 (1) Initial Administrative Review of Applications.
-An initial review of timely received applications will be conducted to determine eligibility, completeness, and responsiveness to this notice and the corresponding FFO and the scope of the stated program objectives.
+An initial review of Start Printed Page 11416timely received applications will be conducted to determine eligibility, completeness, and responsiveness to this notice and the corresponding FFO and the scope of the stated program objectives.
 Applications determined to be ineligible, incomplete, and/or non-responsive may be eliminated from further review.
 However, NIST, in its sole discretion, may continue the review process for an application that is missing non-substantive information that can easily be rectified or cured.

 (2) Full Review of Eligible, Complete, and Responsive Applications.
 Applications that are determined to be eligible, complete, and responsive will proceed for full reviews in accordance with the review and selection processes below: